Reading in the Content Area

 Introduction to the relevance and need for incorporating reading and developing reading skills in middle and high school classrooms.

-- The students will understand basic reading and writing processes as they relate to content literacy.
+- understand basic reading and writing processes as they relate to content literacy.

-- The students will identify and classify content area vocabulary and select appropriate strategies for supporting student learning.
+- identify and classify content area vocabulary and select appropriate strategies for supporting student learning.

 Stacy Duffield earned her Ph.D. in Secondary/Higher Education from the University of North Dakota.
 Her M.Ed.
 In Reading Education was awarded from the University of North Dakota.
-Dr. Stacy Duffield has been an Associate Professor at the School of Education at NDSU for 5 years and was an Assistant Professor at the NDSU School of Education for 6 years.
+Dr. Stacy Duffield is a Professor for the School of Education and has been at NDSU for 16 years.
 Stacy teaches undergraduate and graduate level teacher preparation courses, coordinates the Teacher Education program, coordinates the School of Education assessment and accreditation efforts, supervises student teachers, and researches scholarly writing for publication.
 Stacy taught in public high schools schools for nine years before starting her career in higher education.
 Stacy's work has been published in numerous scholarly publications including the Journal of Chemical Education, Middle School Journal, Innovative Higher Education, The Journal of Social Studies Research, Journal of Family and Consumer Sciences Education, Journal of Education for Business, International Journal for the Scholarship of Teaching and Learning, The Encyclopedia of Rural America, Teacher Development, and Current Issues in Education.